I’m going to show you how Theo quit his job and moved across the country to become a tutor for his own company.

 I just came back from 30 days on the road.
 In my second year of running my tutoring company, I thought about how can I build this company in a way that will inspire my creativity and work ethic.
 I hired 10 tutors in 5 cities across America and I’ve now been mentoring a young high schooler in business for a year.
 So much is happening for me…”

 As you can tell, it has been a huge year for Theo.
-This is what happens when you focus in on one thing and ruthlessly chase it until you get to where you want to be.
+This is what happens when you focus in on one thing and ruthlessly chase it until you get to where you want to be instead of making excuses or complaining.

 Let’s see exactly how Theo was able to quit his job and start his own tutoring company…